Cubs vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Taj Bradley takes the mound for the Tampa Bay Rays on Monday against Nico Hoerner and the Chicago Cubs.
-First pitch is at 2:20 PM ET at Wrigley Field.
+Yandy Diaz and the Tampa Bay Rays will hit the field at Wrigley Field against the Chicago Cubs and Nico Hoerner on Tuesday.

-The Rays are the favorite in this one, at -125, while the underdog Cubs have +105 odds to upset.
+Oddsmakers list the Rays as -200 favorites on the moneyline, while giving the underdog Cubs +165 moneyline odds to win.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.